MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/what-are-dial-plans.md

 ### <a name="name-and-simple-name"></a>Name und einfacher Name

-Für Benutzer-Wählpläne sollten Sie angeben, dass ein beschreibender Namen, der den Benutzern den Wählplan identifiziert zugewiesen wird.
-Der Wählplan einfacher Name ist vorab aufgefüllten durch eine Zeichenfolge, die von der Wählplanname abgeleitet ist.
+For user dial plans, you should specify a descriptive name that identifies to the users the dial plan will be assigned.
+The dial plan Simple Name is prepopulated with a string that is derived from the dial plan name.
 Das Feld „Einfacher Name“ kann bearbeitet werden, sodass Sie eine aussagekräftigere Benennungskonvention für Ihre Wählpläne festlegen können.
-Der Wert des einfachen Name darf nicht leer und muss eindeutig sein.
+The Simple Name value cannot be empty and must be unique.
 Es empfiehlt sich, ein Benennungsschema für Ihre gesamte Organisation zu entwickeln und dieses Schema konsequent für alle Standorte und Benutzer zu verwenden.

 ### <a name="description"></a>Beschreibung